1. “YOU TURNED AROUND”

-In El Indio, I stopped to buy a Dr Pepper and asked the old lady behind the counter, in my best Spanish, whether she knew anything about that white thing up in the sky.
+The borderlands where I came of age had ceased to exist.
+But I did not yet comprehend what was taking its place.In El Indio, I stopped to buy a Dr Pepper and asked the old lady behind the counter, in my best Spanish, whether she knew anything about that white thing up in the sky.
 She did not.
 I decided to inquire at the post office, but it was closed.
 I was wondering what to do next when a minivan pulled up.
 I asked the driver if she knew what that white thing was up in the sky.

 “It’s a satellite for the drugs,” she said.
 “My brother-in-law works for it.”
 A boy chimed in from the backseat that if I kept driving south I’d see “the building that controls it.”
 I thanked the woman and her boy and continued on my way.
 Border Patrol vehicles continued to pass me coming and going, and, as I neared the base of what I could now see was in fact a tethered blimp, one of those trucks quickly pulled up right behind me and showed no sign of passing.
 Although I was doing nothing illegal, I began to sweat.
 Soon I drove by a couple of white buildings, in front of which was a sign: United States Air Force Tethered Aerostat Radar Site.